rtbrick/bngblaster/docs/_sources/interfaces.rst.txt

 Meaning that all traffic sent from the network interface will be sent to the learned MAC address of the configured gateway.

-The network interface behaves like a router accepting all traffic sent to its own MAC address.
-This allows to send and receive traffic for prefixes advertised via routing protocols or configured statically on the connected device under test.
+The network interface behaves like a router.
+It accepts all traffic sent to its own MAC address.
+This allows to send and receive traffic for prefixes advertised via routing protocols or configured via static routes on the connected device under test.

-The BNG Blaster will also respond to all ICMP echo requests sent to its own MAC address.
+The BNG Blaster responds to all ICMP echo requests sent to its own MAC address.

 .. include:: configuration/interfaces_network.rst